Super Smash (men's cricket)

-The Men's Super Smash, currently named the Dream11 Super Smash for sponsorship purposes until 2026, is a men's domestic Twenty20 cricket competition in New Zealand.
+The Super Smash is a men's domestic Twenty20 cricket competition in New Zealand.
 Since the 2018–19 season, the competition runs alongside the Women's Super Smash.

 History

 The tournament consists of a double round-robin, with the top three teams qualifying for the play-offs.

 The competition has been held every year since 2005 and its former names include: